Last updated February 2022

 Here are most of the categories of legal Cuba travel for the general license, ordered from most used to least used.
 For full description of the categories visit the OFAC website.

 - Support for the Cuban people by human rights organizations, independent organizations, individuals, and NGOs.
 This is the category that allows individuals to travel legally, as long as they use private businesses and maintain a full schedule of meaningful activities (§515.574).
-See previous section for examples of this category.
+See previous section for this category.

 - Educational activities.
 Section (a) is for college, university and secondary school faculty, staff, students, and chaperones.
 Academic research specifically relating to Cuba and for the purpose of a graduate or undergraduate degree.
 Faculty and staff can visit Cuba independently to research and prepare for student trips.
 Note: This generally requires a formal course of study, so just taking Spanish lessons wouldn't qualify.
 Section (b) is for non-academic people to people travel on chaperoned group tours (§515.565).
 Subcategory (b) People to People is eliminated as of June 5, 2019.

 - Religious organizations, and their members and staff who are engaging in a full-schedule of religious activities (§515.566)